cvmfs-contrib/github-action-cvmfs/README.md

 ## Limitations

 This GitHub Action is only expected to work in workflows that [run on](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on) ubuntu.
-This exludes the `macos` and `windows` targets.
+There is experimental support for `macOS` (11+).

+ `windows` targets are not supported.

 ## Use With Docker